 Black Heritage in Racing

-Kentucky Derby Museum is expanding its 1993 exhibit and moving it to a larger, more prominent location on the first floor.
-Guests will learn about the exceptional horsemen from the early days, including Oliver Lewis, the first jockey to win the Kentucky Derby in 1875 aboard Aristides; Ansel Williamson, who trained Aristides; and Jimmy Winkfield, a Kentucky native who won back-to-back runnings aboard His Eminence in 1901 and Alan-a-Dale in 1902.
+Explore Kentucky Derby Museum's newly expanded exhibit.
+Now 20 times larger, this exhibit is featured in a prominent location on the first floor of the Museum, with more room to showcase artifacts and incredible stories.
+Guests will learn about the exceptional horsemen from the early days of horse racing, including Oliver Lewis, the first jockey to win the Kentucky Derby in 1875 aboard Aristides; Ansel Williamson, who trained Aristides; and Jimmy Winkfield, a Kentucky native who won back-to-back runnings aboard His Eminence in 1901 and Alan-a-Dale in 1902.
 Modern times are also explored, including the stories of Raymond Daniels and Greg Harbut, owners of 2020 Derby contender Necker Island.

 Thank you to our Sponsors